The first time I geared up to go hang gliding, I couldn’t stop smiling.

 It was exhilarating to look down and see how small and far ordinary life was.
 It was delicious to look ahead as I drank in the sky at this height, 2,000 feet above the ground.
 It wasn’t like a view from a 35,000-foot airplane flight.
 It was infinitely more visceral because I was suspended in the open air.

-Words like elation and euphoria form new definitions in your bones when you’re literally high.
 This kind of floating felt exactly like a dream, one where I’m flying above treetops, getting a glimpse of how beautiful life can be.
 The universe showed me its expansiveness and I could feel more hope and goodness than I ordinarily imagine possible.

 Anytime we got a ripple of wind it was like soaring up in a giant swing.
 When we disconnected from the plane, there was a little bounce-back, and jolting forward again was like a second taste of the takeoff.